DungyBug/wavlib/readme.md

-# Library to get audio wave from wav files
+# Library for extracting audio wave from wav files

 ### Supported formats: